-You have saved and planned and are looking forward to retirement.
-Now comes the question: Where should I retire?
-If there were one perfect spot to match the needs of every retiree, deciding where to settle would be simple.
+If you've been saving for retirement for a while, your thoughts might wander next to where you should retire.
+If there were one perfect spot to match the needs of every retiree, deciding where to retire would be simple.
 But no dream location fits every dream―and there are plenty of charming and comfortable options all over the map.
-Regardless of your ideal, or your deal breakers, there a few key things to look for when deciding where to live in retirement.

 Consider Retiring Locally